Azure/aks-engine/docs/roadmap/planning-process.md

 # Planning Process

-acs-engine features a lightweight process that emphasizes openness and ensures every community member can see project goals for the future.
+aks-engine features a lightweight process that emphasizes openness and ensures every community member can see project goals for the future.

 ## The Role of Maintainers

-[Maintainers][] lead the acs-engine project.
+[Maintainers][] lead the aks-engine project.
 Their duties include proposing the Roadmap, reviewing and integrating contributions and maintaining the vision of the project.

 ## Open Roadmap

-The [acs-engine Roadmap](roadmap.md) is a community document.
+The [aks-engine Roadmap](roadmap.md) is a community document.
 While Maintainers propose the Roadmap, it gets discussed and refined in Release Planning Meetings.

 ## Contributing to the Roadmap